mauricioaniche/ck/README.md

 of the batch to process.
 Let us decide that for you and start with 0; if problems happen (i.e., out of memory) you think of tuning it. `Variables and field metrics` indicates to CK whether you want metrics at variable- and field-levels too.
 They are highly fine-grained and produce a lot of output;
 you should skip it if you only need metrics at class or method level.
-Finally, `output dir` refer to the directory where CK will export the csv file with metrics from the analyzed project.
+Aditionally, `output dir` refer to the directory where CK will export the csv file with metrics from the analyzed project.
 Optionally, you can specify any number ignored directories, separated by spaces (for example, `build/`).
 By default, `.git` and all other hidden folders are ignored.
+Finally, the `verbose flag` tells CK if it must process metrics tagged as large outputs.
+If you are not interested in the detailed output of the metrics, you can set it to false.

 The tool will generate three csv files: class, method, and variable levels.